 2022 should prove to be a breakout year for B2B and tech brands and establish themselves as key players in the influencer space with their best practices and key learning.

 Metaverse is a thing.
 I just haven’t wrapped my head around it.

-I compare the Metaverse to virtual world.
-You know the one that was super popular about 10 years ago – Second Life?
-But today with the advancement of technology, internet speeds faster than a bullet train, and innovation happening on the daily, we are days/weeks/months away from a Minority Report type situation.
+Today with the advancement of technology, internet speeds faster than a bullet train, and innovation happening daily, we are days/weeks/months away from a Minority Report type situation.

 Brands are building owned media communities

 This has been a trend on and off for the last decade.
-In the early days, there were companies like Jive and Lithium that were helping brand build these branded communities.
+In the early days, companies like Jive and Lithium were helping brands build online communities.

-If you’ve even been to the Apple Forums, this is one example of a branded community which is often referred to as a forum.
-I personally belong to the Brandwatch community, which is meant more for paying customers to share best practices, connect with each other and interact with Brandwatch employees.
+If you’ve ever been to the Apple Forums, this is one example of a branded community often referred to as a forum.
+I belong to the Brandwatch community, which is meant more for paying customers to share best practices and connect and interact with Brandwatch employees.

-If you thank about the nature of social networks, platform outages and the challenges of organic reach, you can understand why this may be important for brands.
-It provides them with a direct connection to their audience and they can own the entire customer experience.
+If you thank the nature of enterprise social networks, platform outages, and the challenges of organic reach, you can understand why this may be important for brands.
+It provides them with a direct connection to their audience, and they can own the entire customer experience.